FLORIDA OSTEOPATHIC MEDICAL ASSOCIATION A Florida Not - for- Profit Corporation Bylaws – 2022 (Revised 9/24/2022)

 The Executive Director will then notify the complainant that the complaint has been received and an investigation is in process.

-The Executive Director will then forward the complaint to the Chairman of the Ethics Peer Review Committee.
-The Chairman will review the complaint and promptly refer the complaint to the Ethics Peer Review Committee.
+The Executive Director will then forward the complaint to the Chairperson the Ethics Peer Review Committee.
+The Chairperson will review the complaint and promptly refer the complaint to the Ethics Peer Review Committee.

-Upon completion of the investigation the investigator shall send a written report to the Chairman.
+Upon completion of the investigation the investigator shall send a written report to the Chairperson.

-The Chairman shall submit a report to the Ethics Peer Review Committee at its next regularly scheduled meeting.
-If the chairman decides that the matter is of such urgency that it cannot wait until the next regularly scheduled meeting, he may then schedule a meeting or arrange for a telephone conference meeting.
-If the meeting is by telephone conference, then the Chairman shall see that all members of the committee receive the available information at least twenty-four (24) hours before the meeting.
+The Chairperson shall submit a report to the Ethics Peer Review Committee at its next regularly scheduled meeting.
+If the Chairperson decides that the matter is of such urgency that it cannot wait until the next regularly scheduled meeting, the Chairperson may then schedule a meeting or arrange for a telephone conference meeting.
+If the meeting is by telephone conference, then the Chairperson shall see that all members of the committee receive the available information at least twenty-four (24) hours before the meeting.

 The Ethics Peer Review Committee may either: